top of page

 Bulk Distribution

-Tenant demand in this segment is often discretionary and highly competitive.
-Institutional occupiers prioritize efficiency, scalability, and network optimization, which means assets that fall short on functionality or access can experience rapid obsolescence.
-Pricing and liquidity are therefore closely tied to how well a facility aligns with evolving logistics requirements.
+Demand in this segment is competitive and discretionary.
+Institutional occupiers prioritize efficiency and network optimization, making assets that fall short on functionality or access vulnerable to obsolescence.
+Pricing and liquidity track closely with how well a facility aligns with evolving logistics requirements.

 Last-Mile Facilities

-Transaction outcomes are shaped by access to population centers, ingress and egress, traffic patterns, labor availability, and the difficulty of replacing supply in constrained markets.
-Institutional demand remains strong precisely because new development is often impractical or impossible.
+Transaction outcomes are shaped by population access, ingress and egress, labor availability, and the difficulty of replacing supply.
+Institutional demand remains strong precisely because new development in these markets is often impractical.

 Rectangle 36.png